Tesla and Mercedes-Benz were just the warm-up act for this design power couple

 What sets von Holzhausen apart is that we have a mission and a purpose behind what we’re building.
 We’re trying to create a material that feels as rich and supple as premium leather, but that actually performs better than leather.
 And importantly, it must dramatically improve the carbon footprint.
 The plastic is recycled and from plant-based inputs that divert land waste.

-We use van Holzhausen products as a testing ground for our material innovations.
+We use von Holzhausen products as a testing ground for our material innovations.
 We know the specifications we have to hit to make a product that that works for the fashion industry.
 Now we create materials for for the automotive industry, which I know well.
 I think it’s important to service that industry, but I think every industry that uses leather needs to start thinking about more sustainable alternatives.

 What is the difference between the materials you create for fashion brands and for car brands?